puppetlabs/puppetlabs-stdlib/REFERENCE.md

 Type: Ruby 3.x API

-Returns `true` if the argument is an array or hash that contains no elements, or an empty string.
-Returns `false` when the argument is a numerical value.

 > *Note*: **Deprecated** from Puppet 5.5.0, the built-in [`empty`](https://puppet.com/docs/puppet/6.4/function.html#empty) function will be used instead.

 #### `empty()`

+> *Note*: **Deprecated** from Puppet 5.5.0, the built-in [`empty`](https://puppet.com/docs/puppet/6.4/function.html#empty) function will be used instead.

-Returns `true` if the argument is an array or hash that contains no elements, or an empty string.
+Returns: `Any` Returns `true` if the argument is an array or hash that contains no elements, or an empty string.
 Returns `false` when the argument is a numerical value.

-> *Note*: **Deprecated** from Puppet 5.5.0, the built-in [`empty`](https://puppet.com/docs/puppet/6.4/function.html#empty) function will be used instead.

-Returns: `Any`

 ### enclose_ipv6